-When the UK leaves the EU, subject to any deal reached with the EU, it may no longer be part of the EU trade agreements and therefore documents such as the EUR1 would no longer be issued in order for importers of those countries to benefit from reduced or nil rates of duty.
+When the UK leaves the EU, subject to any deal reached with the EU, it may no longer be part of the EU trade agreements.
+Therefore, documents such as the EUR1 may no longer be issued to enable importers in those countries to benefit from reduced or nil rates of duty.
 It would then be for the UK to agree trade deals with other countries independently.
 What certificates would be required by the importers of those countries to receive the preference would then be confirmed.